revathikamindla/BA-Documentation-Project/README.md

 ## 🚀 My Approach

 I created a real-world e-commerce scenario and identified key stakeholders and processes.
-Based on this, I documented business requirements (BRD) and converted them into functional requirements (FRD) with clear process flows.
+Based on this, I documented business requirements (BRD) and converted them into functional requirements (FRD).

 ---